Grundy Packing Coloring of Graphs: Grundy Packing Chromatic Number

 \section{Grundy Packing Chromatic Number}

 Since Algorithm 1 produces a feasible packing coloring, it yields an upper bound for $\chi_{\rho}(G)$ and hence it is called a \emph{greedy packing coloring} of $G$.
-In other words, $\chi_{\rho}(G)$ is the minimum number of colors that can be obtained by Algorithm 1.
+Moreover, every packing coloring can be obtained using Algorithm 1 by selecting a sequence of vertices, starting with those assigned color one, followed by those assigned color two, and so on.
+Consequently, $\chi_{\rho}(G)$ is the minimum number of colors that can be obtained by Algorithm 1.
 We are often interested in finding the other extreme: the maximum numbers of colors in a coloring produced by Algorithm 1, which we refer to as the \emph{Grundy packing chromatic number} of $G$ denoted by $\Gamma_{\rho}(G)$.
 This provides insight into the quality of the heuristic algorithm and how much reliable it is.
 An alternative description of $\Gamma_{\rho}(G)$ is simply the maximum number of colors in a packing coloring, where each vertex of color $i\geq 2$ has a vertex of color $j$ at a distance at most $j$ for every $j\in\{1,\dots,i-1\}$.

 We start by applying a polynomial-time transformation to a graph $G$ to obtain a graph $G(k)$, as introduced by Argiroffo et al. \cite{ArNT}.
 While their original work focused on utilizing this transformation for $\chi_{\rho}(G)$, we demonstrate its applicability to $\Gamma_{\rho}(G)$ with minor adjustments.
 To ensure that the paper is self-contained, we provide a detailed description of the transformation.